-Figure 4.f-1s shows geological hazards with rating and classifications within the Alternative 3 (Option C) Corridor.
+Figure 4.f-1s and Figure 4.f-1aS show geological hazards with rating and classifications within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor, respectively.
 Additional information can be found in Section 8.c, Natural Hazard Mitigation Plan.

-Figure 4.f-2S shows the Natural Resources Conservation Service (NRCS) soil erodibility K factor values.
+Figure 4.f-2S and Figure 4.f-2aS show the Natural Resources Conservation Service (NRCS) soil erodibility K factor values within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor, respectively.
 K factor values represent the susceptibility of soil erosion, transportability of the sediment, and the amount and rate of runoff given a particular rainfall event.
 The majority of the Alternative 3 (Option C) Corridor is located within the medium soil erodibility range.
+The majority of the Alternative I-25 Crossing Corridor is located within the high soil erodibility range.
 Additional information can be found in Section 8.e, Drainage and Erosion Control Report and Plan.